szilard/dataset-sizes-kdnuggets/README.md

-Of course, maybe data (useful for analytics) is increasing faster, and the slower 20% per yr increase based on the KDnuggets poll just shows our inability (or the inability of our tools) to deal with ever larger data or there is some strong bias and non-representativeness in the KDnuggets survey etc.
+Of course, maybe data (useful for analytics) is increasing faster, and the slower 20% per yr increase based on the KDnuggets poll just shows our inability (or the inability of our tools) to deal with ever larger data or maybe there is some strong bias and non-representativeness in the KDnuggets survey etc.
 Maybe *your* data increases faster.
 Maybe you *think* data is bigger and increasing faster.
 But facts should trump opinions, so
 I'd love to see more data and analysis either supporting or contradicting the above results.